A carers' guide to getting out and about

 A trip to the zoo, farm or other outdoor attraction

-"Our challenge now we're allowed out again, is the same as before - access to toilets.
+"Our challenge is access to toilets.
 When you care for someone with full personal care, finding a suitable toilet is quite an event.
 And typically we need to find one quickly."

-"A change of 4 walls for even a couple of hours helps to break the negativity cycle"
+"A change of four walls for even a couple of hours helps to break the negativity cycle"

 Something for the wishlist